toplan/react-hold/README.md

 ### hold(Component, condition, [defaultHolder], [holderDefaultProps])

-Create a higher-order component to hold the empty area which presented by the original component.
+Create a higher-order component which had bound the original component and placeholder together.
-The higher-order component just a controller to control hold behavior, and the real filler is a series of different holders (later introduce).
+The higher-order component is a controller to control show original component or placeholder.

 ##### Arguments

-1. `Component` (Component) [Required]: The target(original) component, should be a presentational(dumb) component.
+- `Component` (Component) [Required]: The target(original) component, should be a dumb(presentational) component.
-2. `condition` (Function) [Required]: The condition function will be called with arguments `props` and `prevProps`.
+- `condition` (Function) [Required]: The condition function will be called with arguments `props` and `prevProps`.
-It should returns a bool value to judge the target component whether be empty (`true` means empty).
+It needs to returns a bool value to judge whether to show the placeholder (`true` means yes).
-If the target component is empty, the higher-order component will use a holder which you specified to hold the empty area.
-Otherwise, the higher-order component will cancel hold, and present the original component.
+If returns `false`, the higher-order component will remove placeholder, and show the original component.
-3. `defaultHolder` (Component) [Optional]: The default holder.
-Default `Fill`.
+- `defaultHolder` (Component) [Optional]: The default placeholder.
+Default `Fill` (later introduce).
-4. `holderDefaultProps` (Object) [Optional]: The default props of holder.
+- `holderDefaultProps` (Object) [Optional]: The default props of placeholder.

 ##### Returns

-(Component): A higher-order holdable component which wrap the original component.
+(Component): A higher-order component which bound the original component and placeholder together.

-These props will be held by this higher-order component:
+These props will be held by the higher-order component:
-1. `holder` (Component) [Optional]: The holder component, will override the default holder.
+- `holder` (Component) [Optional]: The placeholder component, will override the default placeholder.
-2. `holderProps` (Object) [Optional]: The props of holder, will shallow override the default props.
+- `holderProps` (Object) [Optional]: The props of placeholder, will shallow override the default props.
-3. `props` (Object) [Optional]: The alias of `holderProps`.
+- `props` (Object) [Optional]: The alias of `holderProps`.
-4. `innerRef` (Function|String) [Optional]: The ref of original component.
+- `innerRef` (Function|String) [Optional]: The ref of original component.

-And the rest props will be passed to the original component.
+The rest props will be passed to the original component.

 ### holdify(condition, [defaultHolder], [holderDefaultProps])